jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 Specify Components as Visible Only to Particular Enrollment Tracks
 ******************************************************************

-You can edit your course in Studio and modify the visibility settings of components that you want to make visible only to learners in particular enrollment tracks.
+In Studio, you can modify the visibility settings of components that you want to make visible only to learners in particular enrollment tracks.

 You specify content as visible to learners by enrollment track at the component level in a unit.
 You cannot specify entire units, subsections, or